forrestjgq/lsp/thread/pwpt/pthread3.md

 If you would prefer that the program process all outstanding alarm requests before exiting, you can easily modify the program to accomplish this.
 The main thread must notify `alarm_thread`, by some means, that it should terminate when it finds the `alarm_list` empty.
 You could, for example, have main set a new global variable `alarm_done` and then terminate using `pthread_exit` rather than exit.
 When `alarm_thread` finds `alarm_list` empty and `alarm_done` set, it would immediately call `pthread_exit` rather than waiting for a new entry.

-If there are no alarms on the list, `alarm_thread` needs to block itself, with the mutex unlocked, at least for a short time, so that main will be able to add a new alarm.
+[30-31] If there are no alarms on the list, `alarm_thread` needs to block itself, with the mutex unlocked, at least for a short time, so that main will be able to add a new alarm.
 It does this by setting `sleep_time` to one second.

-If an alarm is found, it is removed from the list.
+[32-43] If an alarm is found, it is removed from the list.
 The current time is retrieved by calling the time function, and it is compared to the requested time for the alarm.
 If the alarm has already expired, then `alarm_thread` will set `sleep_time` to 0.
 If the alarm has not expired, `alarm_thread` computes the difference between the current time and the alarm expiration time, and sets `sleep_time` to that number of seconds.

-The mutex is always unlocked before sleeping or yielding.
+[53-59] The mutex is always unlocked before sleeping or yielding.
 If the mutex remained locked, then main would be unable to insert a new alarm on the list.
 That would make the program behave synchronously-the user would have to wait until the alarm expired before doing anything else.
 (The user would be able to enter a single command, but would not receive another prompt until the next alarm expired.)
 Calling sleep blocks `alarm_thread` for the required period of time-it cannot run until the timer expires.

 Calling `sched_yield` instead is slightly different.
 We'll describe `sched_yield` in detail later (in Section 5.5.2)-for now, just remember that calling `sched_yield` will yield the processor to a thread that is ready to run, but will return immediately if there are no ready threads.
 In this case, it means that the main thread will be allowed to process a user command if there's input waiting-but if the user hasn't entered a command, sched yield will return immediately.

-If the alarm pointer is not null, that is, if an alarm was processed from `alarm_list`, the function prints a message indicating that the alarm has expired.
+[65-68] If the alarm pointer is not NULL, that is, if an alarm was processed from `alarm_list`, the function prints a message indicating that the alarm has expired.
 After printing the message, it frees the alarm structure.
 The thread is now ready to process another alarm.

 ```c
 /** alarm_mutex.c part 2 alarm_thread */